Securing Azure Functions

 App settings and connection strings are stored encrypted in Azure.
 They're decrypted only before being injected into your app's process memory when the app starts.
 The encryption keys are rotated regularly.
 If you prefer to instead manage the secure storage of your secrets, the app setting should instead be references to Azure Key Vault.

 You can also encrypt settings by default in the local.settings.json file when developing functions on your local computer.
-To learn more, see the
+For more information, see Encrypt the local settings file.

 Key Vault references